scottmcdonald1/quizapp/README.md

 1. ✅ User can start the quiz by pressing a button
 2. ✅ User can see a question with 4 possible answers
 3. ✅ After selecting an answer, display the next question to the User.
 Do this until the quiz is finished
-4. [] At the end, the User can see the following statistics
+4. [] At the end, the User can see the following statistics:
-    - Time it took to finish the quiz (didn't finish timer component still working on it) ✅ How many correct answers did he get
+    - [] Time it took to finish the quiz (didn't finish timer component still working on it)
+    - ✅ How many correct answers did he get
-    ✅ A message showing if he passed or failed the quiz
+    - ✅ A message showing if he passed or failed the quiz

 ⭐ Bonus features (optional)
 1. [] User can share the result of a quiz on social media